Scottish Service for SRS for Benign Conditions

 Benign Conditions treated with SRS as part of National SRS Service include:

-- Meningioma – growths arising from the outside lining of the brain (meninges).
-Small grade 1 lesions can be treated with SRS
+• Meningioma – growths arising from the membrane covering the brain (meninges).
+Small grade 1 lesions can be treated with SRS.

-Other conditions we treat with SRS but not covered by NSS Contract
+Other conditions we treat with SRS, but are not covered by National Service-

 SRS equipment used in Edinburgh